g-jgreen/documentation/content/usage/waylay_engine.md

 * Current rules engines **don’t cope well with dynamic changes of the environment**.
 * All of them **have difficulties combining data from physical devices/sensor (mostly PUSH mode) and data from the API world (mostly PULL mode)**.
 * **The logic representation is not compact**, making debugging and maintenance more complex.
+* **Majority voting** hard if not impossible to implement out of the box
 * These rules engines **don’t provide us with easy ways to gain additional insights: why a rule has fired and under which conditions**?
-* **They can’t model uncertainties**, e.g. what to do when sensor data is noisy or is missing due to a battery or network outage.
+* **They can’t model uncertainties**, e.g. what to do when sensor data is noisy or simply missing due to a battery or network outage, or a particular API not responding?

 # The waylay platform